 Total and Permanent Disability (TPD) insurance pays a lump sum payment if you become totally and permanently disabled and are unable to work again.
 It is one of the most popular life insurance products and comes with many benefits.
 It can help cover rehabilitation costs, debt repayments, and daily living expenses for you and your dependents.

 HOW TO BUY TOTAL AND PERMANENT DISABILITY INSURANCE

 TPD insurance can be acquired separately or packed with life cover.
 In many cases, you may already hold a TPD cover that is cheaper than purchased directly.
 However, if the TPD cover is packaged, your life cover may be reduced by any amount paid out on a TPD claim.

-You can buy TPD insurance separately from a financial adviser, an insurance broker, or an insurance company.
+You can buy TPD insurance separately from a financial adviser, an insurance specialist, or an insurance company.
 The details typically requested by the insurers when you purchase a TPD cover are:

 - Medical history (including a family history of disease)